Connorvangraan/RAD_Assessment/read_me.txt

 The sqlite files can be recreated by running the create database function in each the user and radio modules.

+The radio and user test files contain the unit testing used to develop them.

 - Connor